-- been provided with an evaluation of the effectiveness of Internal Audit and has noted that the service complies with the Public Sector Internal Audit Standards (PSIAS) 2017.
+- been provided with an evaluation of the effectiveness of Internal Audit and has noted that the service complies with the Public Sector Internal Audit Standards (PSIAS).
 The standards require periodic self-assessments and an assessment by an external person every five years.
 The Chartered Institute of Internal Auditors (CIIA) (the professional body who sets internal audit standards for public bodies) assessment of Audit Risk Assurance concluded that the work of Internal Audit was in compliance with the required professional standards.
-The Committee therefore takes assurance that the internal audit practices meet the required standards and continued reliance can be placed on the internal audit arrangements operating within the council; - contributed towards, received and approved the Internal Audit Plan for 2017/18.
-The plan ensures that internal audit resources are prioritised towards those systems, processes and areas which are considered to be deemed high risk, or which contribute most to the achievement of the council's corporate objectives; - monitored the delivery of the annual Internal Audit Plan through regular update reports presented by the Head of Audit Risk Assurance; - received, considered and monitored the results of internal audits performed and high risk activity identified, in respect of specific areas i.e. Housing Revenue Account (HRA) Balances, the Procurement Action Plan, Review of Council Tax and Business Rates Direct Debit payment issues, Multi Services Contract, Local Government Pension Scheme Regulations and ICT Business Processes and monitored the progress made by management, during the period, to address identified control weaknesses: - considered the council's overall counter fraud arrangements and response in the light of updated national guidance Fighting Fraud and Corruption Locally - The Local Government Counter Fraud and Corruption Strategy 2016 - 2019 which is supported by CIPFA Counter Fraud Centre and approved the revised Anti Fraud and Corruption Policy Statement and Strategy, Anti Bribery Policy and Anti Money Laundering Policy 2017-2019, which reflects this updated guidance; - received updates on the outcomes of special investigations / counter fraud activities undertaken by Internal Audit / Gloucestershire Counter Fraud Unit, along with progress made in the investigation of queries arising as a result of the National Fraud Initiative (NFI) data matching exercise; and - considered the Internal Audit Annual Report of the Head of Audit Risk Assurance, which provided a satisfactory opinion on the effectiveness of the council's internal control environment.
-The summarised internal audit activity upon which that opinion was based, provide the Committee with reasonable assurance that there is a generally sound system of internal control in place at the council.
+The Committee therefore takes assurance that the internal audit practices meet the required standards and continued reliance can be placed on the internal audit arrangements operating within the council; - contributed towards, received and approved the Internal Audit Plan for 2018/19 The plan ensures that internal audit resources are prioritised towards those systems, processes and areas which are considered to be deemed high risk, or which contribute most to the achievement of the council's corporate objectives; - monitored the delivery of the annual Internal Audit Plan through regular update reports presented by the Head of Audit Risk Assurance; - received, considered and monitored the results of internal audits performed and high risk activity identified, in respect of specific areas i.e. the Procurement Action Plan, Multi Services Contract, Capital Programme, Local Government Pension Scheme, Car Parking Review and ICT Business Processes and monitored the progress made by management, during the period, to address identified control weaknesses; - considered the council's overall counter fraud arrangements and response in the light of national guidance Fighting Fraud and Corruption Locally - The Local Government Counter Fraud and Corruption Strategy 2016 - 2019 which is supported by CIPFA Counter Fraud Centre; - received updates on the outcomes of special investigations / counter fraud activities undertaken by Internal Audit / Gloucestershire Counter Fraud Unit, along with progress made in the investigation of queries arising as a result of the National Fraud Initiative (NFI) data matching exercise; and - considered the Internal Audit Annual Report of the Head of Audit Risk Assurance, which provided a satisfactory opinion, with the exception of the matters relating to the ICT service as detailed within the Society for IT Practitioners in the Public Sector (Socitm) review, on the effectiveness of the council's internal control environment, to enable the achievement of the Council's outcomes and objectives.

+The summarised Internal Audit activity upon which that opinion was based, provide the Committee with reasonable assurance that there is a generally sound system of internal control in place at the council.